 Prolonged exposure to ultraviolet light from the sun can cause noticeable changes to the skin.
 As these rays penetrate and damage cells, freckles, age spots, spider veins, rough and leathery skin, a blotchy complexion, fine lines, loose skin, and actinic keratoses (rough or scaly areas of skin) may develop.
 Unprotected exposure to the sun is also the most preventable risk factor for skin cancer.

 There are two types of skin cancer, melanoma and non-melanoma.
 Melanoma is the most serious form of the disease that accounts for about three percent of skin cancer cases and more than 75 percent of skin cancer deaths.
 Exposure to ultraviolet light and sunburns, especially during childhood, increases the chance for developing this disease.
 Basal cell carcinomas and squamous cell carcinomas are the two kinds of non-melanoma skin cancers.
 When detected and treated in the early stages, both are rarely fatal.
-Dr. Donohue recommends a visit to your primary care physician or dermatologist for an annual skin exam.
+We recommend visiting your primary care physician or dermatologist for an annual skin exam.

 Your health is too important to leave to chance.
 Let us help you find the physician that’s right for you.